-At a glance: Explaining the differences between people-based attribution and Google Analytics.
+At a glance: How people-based attribution (PBA) differs from Google Analytics.

-Google Analytics focuses more on web analytics.
+- Google Analytics focuses more on web analytics.
 It gathers, analyzes and aggregates data related to user behavior.
-With Google Analytics you can analyze user behavior, funnels, web events and more.
+With Google Analytics you can analyze, for example, user behavior, funnels, web events.

 Benefits of PBA over Google Analytics